All Episodes

 And literally the prosecution made the point that they tried to help George Floyd.

-And I wouldn't be surprised if if those words, uh, if they were to go to trial, if this thing goes to trial, if they don't come to some type of agreement, if if that would be used against the prosecution, their own words.
+And I wouldn't be surprised if those words, if they were to go to trial, if this thing goes to trial, if they don't come to some type of agreement, if that would be used against the prosecution, their own words.

-So we'll have to we'll have to wait watch and see what happens there.
+So we'll have to wait, watch, and see what happens there.

-Um, you know, you you you just go back and you look at Joe Biden praising the former Klansmen, stopping integration of schools with Robert Byrd, you know, the guy that filibusted the Civil Rights Act, voting rights act.
+You know, you just go back and you look at Joe Biden praising the former Klansman, stopping integration of schools with Robert Byrd, the guy that filibustered the Civil Rights Act, Voting Rights Act.

-Now I just find what's sad is most of the country does not know this.
+Now, I just find what's sad is most of the country does not know this because Joe Biden was in first the candidate protection program of the media mob and big tech.

-And but I'll tell you, none of this is gonna end well.
+And but I'll tell you, none of this is going to end well.

 I accept the verdict.

-No need to slander law enforcement generally and the vast majority of police officers that risk their lives every single day.
+No need to slander law enforcement generally in the vast majority of police officers that risk their lives every single day.

 Secretary of State Blinken echoes Biden's comments.